-- 11.27.2 An Aerodrome Operator shall monitor operations and conduct an Aeronautical Study workshop prior to a significant change that may affect the safety of aerodrome operations. - 11.27.3 For the purpose of paragraph 11.27.2, a change requiring prior approval referred to by Civil Aviation Regulations includes: - a) any change affecting the Conditions, Scope of Operations, Specific Conditions or Deviations of the Aerodrome Certificate; - b) any change significantly affecting elements of the Aerodrome Operator's management system; - c) any change where certification requirements cannot be met; and - d) where specified within these regulations - 11.27.4 As part of its management system, the Aerodrome Operator proposing a change to the aerodrome, its operation, its organisation, management system, equipment or proposing a deviation from Civil Aviation Regulation shall: - a) determine the interdependencies with any affected parties, plan and conduct an Aeronautical Study in coordination with these organisations; - b) align assumptions and mitigations with any affected parties, in a systematic way; - c) ensure a comprehensive assessment of the change including any necessary interactions; and - d) ensure that complete and valid arguments, evidence and safety criteria are established and documented to support the Aeronautical Study, and that the change supports the improvement of safety whenever reasonably practicable.
+- 11.27.5 As part of its management system, the Aerodrome Operator proposing a change to the aerodrome, its operation, its organisation, management system, equipment or proposing a deviation from Civil Aviation Regulation shall: - a) determine the interdependencies with any affected parties, plan and conduct an Aeronautical Study in coordination with these organisations; - b) align assumptions and mitigations with any affected parties, in a systematic way; - c) ensure a comprehensive assessment of the change including any necessary interactions; and - d) ensure that complete and valid arguments, evidence and safety criteria are established and documented to support the Aeronautical Study, and that the change supports the improvement of safety whenever reasonably practicable.

-Note: For more details on the process of risk assessment and aeronautical study refer to CAR 100-SMS and CAA Guidance material on Safety Risk Assessment.
+Note: For more details on the process of risk assessment and aeronautical study refer to CAR 100 -SMS and CAA Guidance material on Safety Risk Assessment.

-- 11.27.5 Changes on an aerodrome can include changes to procedures, equipment, infrastructures, safety works, special operations, regulations, organisation, etc. The assessment process Shall include: - a) identification of the scope of the change; - b) identification of hazards;

-- c) determination of the safety criteria applicable to the change; - d) risk assessment in relation to the harmful effects or improvements in safety related to the change; - e) risk evaluation and, if required, risk mitigation for the change to meet the applicable safety criteria; - f) verification that the change conforms to the scope that was subject to safety assessment, and meets the safety criteria, before the change is put into operation; and - g) the specification of the monitoring requirements necessary to ensure that the aerodrome and its operation will continue to meet the safety criteria after the change has taken place. - h) Consideration of the impact of the safety concern on all relevant factors determined to be safety-significant.
+- 11.27.6 Changes on an aerodrome can include changes to procedures, equipment, infrastructures, safety works, special operations, regulations, organisation, etc. The assessment process shall include: - a) identification of the scope of the change; - b) identification of hazards; - c) determination of the safety criteria applicable to the change; - d) risk assessment in relation to the harmful effects or improvements in safety related to the change; - e) risk evaluation and, if required, risk mitigation for the change to meet the applicable safety criteria; - f) verification that the change conforms to the scope that was subject to safety assessment, and meets the safety criteria, before the change is put into operation; and - g) the specification of the monitoring requirements necessary to ensure that the aerodrome and its operation will continue to meet the safety criteria after the change has taken place. - h) Consideration of the impact of the safety concern on all relevant factors determined to be safety-significant.
 The list below provides a number of items that may need to be considered when conducting a safety assessment.
-The items in this list are not exhaustive and in no particular order: - 1. aerodrome layout, including runway configurations; runway length; taxiway, taxilane and apron configurations; gates; jet bridges; visual aids; and the RFF services infrastructure and capabilities; - 2. types of aircraft, and their dimensions and performance characteristics, intended to operate at the aerodrome; - 3. traffic density and distribution; - 4. aerodrome ground services; - 5. air-ground communications and time parameters for voice and data link communications; - 6. type and capabilities of surveillance systems and the availability of systems providing controller support and alert functions; - 7. flight instrument procedures and related aerodrome equipment; - 8. complex operational procedures, such as collaborative decision-making (CDM); - 9. aerodrome technical installations, such as advanced surface movement guidance and control systems (A-SMGCS) or other air navigation aids; - 10. obstacles or hazardous activities at or in the vicinity of the aerodrome; - 11. planned construction or maintenance works at or in the vicinity of the aerodrome; - 12. any local or regional hazardous meteorological conditions (such as wind shear); and - 13. airspace complexity, ATS route structure and classification of the airspace, which may change the pattern of operations or the capacity of the same airspace.
+The items in this list are not exhaustive and in no particular order: - 1. aerodrome layout, including runway configurations; runway length; taxiway, taxilane and apron configurations; gates; jet bridges; visual aids; and the RFF services infrastructure and capabilities;

+- 2. types of aircraft, and their dimensions and performance characteristics, intended to operate at the aerodrome; - 3. traffic density and distribution; - 4. aerodrome ground services; - 5. air-ground communications and time parameters for voice and data link communications; - 6. type and capabilities of surveillance systems and the availability of systems providing controller support and alert functions; - 7. flight instrument procedures and related aerodrome equipment; - 8. complex operational procedures, such as collaborative decision-making (CDM); - 9. aerodrome technical installations, such as advanced surface movement guidance and control systems (A-SMGCS) or other air navigation aids; - 10. obstacles or hazardous activities at or in the vicinity of the aerodrome; - 11. planned construction or maintenance works at or in the vicinity of the aerodrome; - 12. any local or regional hazardous meteorological conditions (such as wind shear); and - 13. airspace complexity, ATS route structure and classification of the airspace, which may change the pattern of operations or the capacity of the same airspace.